 But these experiences paled in comparison to the relationship he has built with 17-year-old Angelo, who’s in the process of being adopted by Kurt and Denise Daichendt of Norwood Park to make them a family of nine.
 Oscar and Angelo met in February at Lurie Children’s Hospital, where Angelo undergoes frequent treatments to fight bone cancer.

-Over the course of a month, Oscar hosted the Daichendt family for two Wolves games — Angelo’s first professional sporting events __ and visited their home twice.
+Over the course of a month, Oscar hosted the Daichendt family for two Wolves games — Angelo’s first professional sporting events with NBA consensus picks and he visited their home twice.
 On his first visit, they spent hours talking and playing video games and enjoyed a meal together.

 “Oscar was just the nicest guy,” Denise said.
 “I’ve been with Make-A-Wish for 17 or 18 years and I’ve seen a lot of wishes, but he really took such a sincere interest in Angelo and all of us.
 It was like he was part of the family.
 He just fit right in.
 I looked at my husband and said, ‘I think we found our eighth child!’
 I couldn’t believe he came to our house.
 He went above and above and beyond.
 We had had such a rough few weeks and it was a great break.
 He really, really brought a lot of joy for us.
 We just love him to death.”

 Oscar walked out of their home feeling incredibly fortunate.

 “Their family certainly inspires me because they’ve done so much and gone through so much that I haven’t,” Oscar said.
 “It inspires me to look at things differently – but also to help people that deserve it.
 Their family, we haven’t hung out that much, but they’ve spread so much joy and kindness to me that it certainly makes me feel like I can do that as well.”